Overcoming Arthritis Through Lifestyle Changes

 - Monocytes down from 2.24 to 1.67 (still high, but headed for the r. range)

-– Anti-Nuclear Antibodies titre down from 1:640 to 1:80 (now “clinically insignificant” according to the comment).
-My psoriatic arthritis is either in remission, or well on the way there – unbelievable!
+- Anti-Nuclear Antibodies titer down from 1:640 to 1:80 (now “clinically insignificant,” according to the comment).
+My psoriatic arthritis is either in remission or well on the way there – unbelievable!

-– Weight-loss – down 14kg in the first 2 months (all fat, mostly abdominal), maintained for 3 months
+- Weight loss – down 14kg in the first two months (all fat, mostly abdominal), maintained for three months

 - My mood and energy are a lot more stable, and my base-line anxiety is much reduced